Mania: Debate over decision-making capacity

+Treating and preventing mood episodes

-Acute mania is considered a medical emergency.
-The acute treatment of a manic episode of bipolar disorder involves the utilization of either a mood stabilizer (e.g.,carbamazepine, valproate, lithium, or lamotrigine) or an atypical antipsychotic (e.g., olanzapine, quetiapine, risperidone, aripiprazole, or cariprazine).
+The acute treatment of a manic episode of bipolar disorder involves the utilization of either a mood stabilizer (e.g., carbamazepine, valproate, lithium, or lamotrigine) or an atypical antipsychotic (e.g., olanzapine, quetiapine, asenapine, risperidone, aripiprazole, or cariprazine).
 In 2024, iloperidone was approved by the FDA for the acute treatment of manic episodes related to bipolar I disorder.
 The use of antipsychotic agents in the treatment of acute mania was reviewed by Tohen and Vieta in 2009.

+In some cases, long-acting benzodiazepines, particularly clonazepam, are used after other options are exhausted.
+Out of six randomized controlled trials of clonazepam for treatment of acute mania, over half of these studies were at "high risk of bias" related to blinding and "incomplete outcome data".
+Authors Lappas and co-workers call for "more and larger studies."

+In more urgent circumstances, such as in emergency rooms, lorazepam, combined with haloperidol, is used to promptly alleviate symptoms of agitation, aggression, and psychosis.

-When the manic behaviours have gone, long-term treatment then focuses on prophylactic treatment to try to stabilize the patient's mood, typically through a combination of pharmacotherapy and psychotherapy.
-The likelihood of having a relapse is very high for those who have experienced two or more episodes of mania or depression.
-While medication for bipolar disorder is important to manage symptoms of mania and depression, studies show relying on medications alone is not the most effective method of treatment.
+As of 2023, long-term treatment focuses on prophylactic treatment to try to stabilize the patient's mood, typically through a combination of pharmacotherapy and psychotherapy.
+While medication for bipolar disorder can help to manage symptoms of mania and depression, studies show relying on medications alone is not the most effective method of treatment.
 Medication is most effective when used in combination with other bipolar disorder treatments, including psychotherapy, self-help coping strategies, and healthy lifestyle choices.

+Sources differ on how clinicians should handle patients who do not take medication.
+Jawad and others (2018) recommend that clinicians regularly evaluate adherence and pursue strategies to increase adherence such as, "shared decision-making, psychoeducation with a clear focus on adherence, [...]".
+In contrast, Cappleman, Smith, and Lobban (2015) do not emphasize adherence.
+Instead, they encourage professionals to pursue other treatment methods when patients "do not use medication".
+A 2021 meta-analysis found that mood stabilizers decreased (by 55%) the six-month relative risk of mania, hypomania, or mixed mood state.
+At the same time, "47.3% of patients who discontinued drugs for 6 months did not experience recurrence."

 Lithium is the classic mood stabilizer to prevent further manic and depressive episodes.
-A systematic review found that long term lithium treatment substantially reduces the risk of bipolar manic relapse, by 42%.
-Anticonvulsants such as valproate, oxcarbazepine, and carbamazepine are also used for prophylaxis.
-More recent drug solutions include lamotrigine and topiramate, both anticonvulsants as well.
+A systematic review found that long term lithium treatment reduces the relative risk of bipolar manic relapse by 38%, "relative risk=0.62".
+Anticonvulsants such as valproate, oxcarbazepine, and carbamazepine are also used for prophylaxis; more recent drug solutions include lamotrigine and topiramate, both anticonvulsants as well.

-In some cases, long-acting benzodiazepines, particularly clonazepam, are used after other options are exhausted.
-In more urgent circumstances, such as in emergency rooms, lorazepam, combined with haloperidol, is used to promptly alleviate symptoms of agitation, aggression, and psychosis.
+Contraindication of antidepressants

 Antidepressant monotherapy is not recommended for the treatment of depression in patients with bipolar disorders I or II, and no benefit has been demonstrated by combining antidepressants with mood stabilizers in these patients.
 Some atypical antidepressants, however, such as mirtazapine and trazodone, have been occasionally used after other options have failed.